fury-gl/fury/docs/source/fury-pybullet.rst

   orn_deg = np.degrees(p.getEulerFromQuaternion(ball_orn))
   ball_actor.SetOrientation(*orn_deg)

-ball and ball_actor can be replaced by the appropriate object and actor.
+``ball`` and ``ball_actor`` can be replaced by the appropriate object and actor.

+.. _timer_callback:

 Creation of Timer Callback
 --------------------------

-To simulate physics we need to call p.stepSimulation() in order to simulate a single step of physics simulation.
+To simulate physics we need to call ``p.stepSimulation()`` in order to simulate a single step of physics simulation.
 Therefore, in order to update actors and simulate steps at each interval, we need to create a timer callback.
 At this point one can perform any operation that they feel like during each step of the simulation.
 This is also the appropriate section for the user to define all syncing activities required by the actors and render the scene accordingly.
 The following can be an example snippet:

 .. code-block:: python